jejjohnson/gp_model_zoo/README.md

 ### **[Pyro](pyro/README.md) (TODO)**

 This is my defacto library for doing **research with GPs**.
-In particular for GPs, I find it to be, I find the library super easy to mix and match priors and parameters for my GP models.
-Also pyro has a great [forum](https://forum.pyro.ai/) which is very active.
+In particular for GPs, I find the library to be super easy to mix and match priors and parameters for my GP models.
+Also pyro has a great [forum](https://forum.pyro.ai/) which is very active and the devs are always willing to help.
 It is backed by Uber and built off of PyTorch so it has a strong dev community.
 I also talked to the devs at the ICML conference in 2019 and found that they were super open and passionate about the project.

 ### **[GPFlow](gpflow/README.md) (TODO)**